Environmental Science Services Administration: Establishment and mission

-ESSA was established on 13 July 1965 under the Department of Commerce's Reorganization Plan No. 2 of 1965.
-Its creation brought the Weather Bureau and the Coast and Geodetic Survey, as well as the Central Radio Propagation Laboratory that had been part of the National Bureau of Standards, together under a single parent scientific agency for the first time.
+ESSA was established on 13 July 1965 under the Department of Commerce's Reorganization Plan No. 2 of 1965, bringing the Coast and Geodetic Survey and the Weather Bureau together under a single parent scientific agency for the first time.
+Under his own authority, United States Secretary of Commerce Maurice Stans transferred the Central Radio Propagation Laboratory from the National Bureau of Standards to ESSA in October 1965.

 Although the Weather Bureau and Coast and Geodetic Survey retained their independent identities under ESSA, the offices of Director of the Weather Bureau and Director and Deputy Director of the Coast and Geodetic Survey were abolished.
-These offices were replaced by a new Administrator and Deputy Administrator of ESSA.
+These offices were replaced by a new administrator and deputy administrator of ESSA.

 Components and activities

 Headquarters

-ESSA was headquartered in Rockville, Maryland, with the ESSA Administrator as its senior executive.
-It consisted of five principal service and research elements, each of which reported directly to the ESSA Administrator: the Institutes for Environmental Research, reorganized in 1967 as the ESSA Research Laboratories; the Environmental Data Service; the United States Weather Bureau; the National Environmental Satellite Center; and the United States Coast and Geodetic Survey.
-Various other headquarters staff elements also reported directly to the Administrator, including the U.S. ESSA Commissioned Officer Corps (or "ESSA Corps").
+ESSA was headquartered in Rockville, Maryland, with the ESSA administrator as its senior executive.
+It consisted of five principal service and research elements, each of which reported directly to the ESSA administrator: the Institutes for Environmental Research, reorganized in 1967 as the ESSA Research Laboratories; the Environmental Data Service; the United States Weather Bureau; the National Environmental Satellite Center; and the United States Coast and Geodetic Survey.
+Various other headquarters staff elements also reported directly to the administrator, including the U.S. ESSA Commissioned Officer Corps (or "ESSA Corps").